 Fatal On-the-Job Accidents Suffered By Moving Company Employees

-For those individuals who have been injured while working as an employee of a moving company, the New Jersey Workers’ Compensation Act provides for monetary compensation to cover emergency room visits, ongoing medical care and even lost wages to cover living expenses while the worker is recovering.
+For those individuals who have been injured while working as furniture movers and cartage company employees, the New Jersey Workers’ Compensation Act provides for monetary compensation to cover emergency room visits, ongoing medical care, and even lost wages to cover living expenses while the worker is recovering.
 Of course, being hurt on the job is not an uncommon occurrence, but it is the less frequent fatal injury accidents that can deal a devastating blow to the family of a worker killed on the job.

 While crush injuries can be a major concern for moving company employees, trip-and-fall accidents are a frequent source of serious head injuries with sometimes-fatal consequences.
 Deaths caused by fall-related brain hemorrhage or other closed-head or traumatic brain injury can turn an otherwise ordinary day at work into a nightmare for the victim’s wife and children.
 Falling from the balcony of a multi-story home or down a flight of stairs in a high-rise apartment building is also a risk that some moving company personnel must face on a daily or weekly basis.

 Sadly, when a tragic fatal on-the-job accident happens to a mover or cartage company employee, the effect on that individual’s dependents can be a real shock.
 Sometimes, the result of an accident will leave a victim critically injured in the hospital for day or weeks prior to his or her unfortunate demise.
 Our workers’ compensation specialist, Daniel Santarsiero, Esq., is well versed in the field of death benefit claims.